awslabs/LISA/README.md

 ```

 After adding those permissions and access in the VPC, LiteLLM will now be able to route traffic to those entities, and
-they will be accessible through the LISA APIGateway, using the OpenAI specification for programmatic access.
+they will be accessible through the LISA API Gateway, using the OpenAI specification for programmatic access.

 #### Recommended Configuration Options